dipa09/dcc/README.md

 ## Does compilation time matter?
 (11/10/2024)
-Rougly a year ago I started measuring the time spent waiting for the compiler for the debug build, so no optimizations enabled, and these are the results:
+Approximately a year ago I started measuring the time spent waiting for the compiler for the debug build, so no optimizations enabled, and these are the results:

 |                                    | gcc         | dcc         |